Lightroom Collections are a great way to keep your photos organized for quick exports and sharing.

-Collections are a virtual method of grouping similar images into folders, where a single photo can appear in multiple collections/folders.
+Collections are a virtual method of grouping similar images into folders.
+A single photo can appear in multiple collections/folders.
 The best part of this is that building Collections doesn’t affect the directory where your raw files are stored – this is all virtual, so you can go bonkers!

 1) Click the + button next to Collections (make sure the arrow to the left of Collections is clicked and facing down).

-3) Now you can just drag and drop images from anywhere in your directories to that Collection.
+3) Drag and drop images from any folder in your Directory to that Collection.
 Want to skip all the dragging and dropping?
-Read How to Set up a Lightroom Target Collection.
+Read my tutorial on How to Set up a Lightroom Target Collection.

-4) If you want to remove a photo from a collection, just right-click and select Remove from Collection.
+4) To remove a photo from a Collection, just right-click and select Remove from Collection.

 Download my Free Lightroom Preset Pack.

 10 Lightroom Tips for Underwater Photographers (article + video)